 “The old PB&J lunch plays to our sugar and salt addictions,” Angarano says.
 “The reimagined lunch is real, whole food.”

-COCONUT-WATER KEFIR: Although they are an acquired taste for some kids, kefir and other fermented drinks, such as kombucha, offer a delicious brew of probiotics and bioactive enzymes that enhance digestion and nutrient absorption.
+Although they are an acquired taste for some kids, kefir and other fermented drinks, such as kombucha, offer a delicious brew of probiotics and bioactive enzymes that enhance digestion and nutrient absorption.
 Angarano is especially fond of coconut-water kefir because it also has electrolytes and lauric acid, which fights the buildup of harmful yeasts and bacteria in our digestive systems.
+(Try making your own with this recipe.)

 This article originally appeared as “Rethinking the Lunchbox: Meal Makeovers” in the September 2014 issue of Experience Life.
 Check out the article for other lunch makeovers and for various recipes, including Angarano’s turkey meatballs with tomato sauce.